A Glug of Oil

 Bacon Roly Poly Recipe

-A traditional British recipe that was a very popular dish in the 1960s.
+An old-fashioned and traditional British recipe that was very popular in the 1960s.

-It's also referred to as bacon and onion suet pudding or simply bacon pudding.
+It's also called bacon and onion suet pudding or simply bacon pudding.

 Bacon and onion roly poly pudding with peas, boiled potatoes and gravy.